oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * [Extension overview](https://github.com/oppia/oppia/wiki/Extensions-Overview) wiki page
 * [Creating new interactions](https://github.com/oppia/oppia/wiki/Creating-Interactions) wiki page
 * While not necessarily directly useful for this project, you might find these blog posts from previous GSoC learners interesting reading: [Prayush’s math expression interactions](https://medium.com/@ThePegasus/google-summer-of-code-2020-with-oppia-7542804bb9e9); [Pulkit’s interaction implementations on Android](https://gist.github.com/aggarwalpulkit596/84c23a09cd4244624092f2967b0eae38).
+* PRD for this feature: [link](https://docs.google.com/document/d/1cha8e5H4Dfb7t8cLL2VZYi02Ysk2YEdyyalY1dDqPXE/edit).
+Note that this PRD might have some omissions, or be incomplete.
+If you see gaps, feel free to fill them in!
+You can also leave comments directly on the PRD if you have questions about what is written there.

 ### 1.7.
 Blog integration